taogen-docs/resources-of-learning/domains/programming-language-resources.md

 - Effective Python: 59 Specific Ways to Write Better Python by Brett Slatkin
 - High Performance Python: Practical Performant Programming for Humans by Ian Ozsvald and Micha Gorelick
 - **Programming Python: Powerful Object-Oriented Programming** by Mark Lutz
+- Cython: A Guide for Python Programmers (2015) by Kurt W Smith

+New Books

+- Python Workout: 50 ten-minute exercises (2020) by Reuven M. Lerner
+- Tiny Python Projects: 21 small fun projects for Python beginners designed to build programming skill, teach new algorithms and techniques, and introduce software testing (2020) by Ken Youens-Clark
+- Classic Computer Science Problems in Python (2019) by David Kopec
+- Beyond the Basic Stuff with Python: Best Practices for Writing Clean Code (2020) by Al Sweigart
+- Python for Excel: A Modern Environment for Automation and Data Analysis (2021) by Felix Zumstein
+- Architecture Patterns with Python: Enabling Test-Driven Development, Domain-Driven Design, and Event-Driven Microservices (2020) by Harry Percival, Bob Gregory
+- Python for DevOps: Learn Ruthlessly Effective Automation (2020) by Noah Gift, Kennedy Behrman, Alfredo Deza, Grig Gheorghiu
+- Using Asyncio in Python: Understanding Python's Asynchronous Programming Features (2020) by Caleb Hattingh
+- Mastering Large Datasets with Python: Parallelize and Distribute Your Python Code (2020) by John T. Wolohan
+- Practices of the Python Pro (2020) by Dane Hillard
+- Real-World Python: A Hacker's Guide to Solving Problems with Code (2020) by Lee Vaughan
+- Python One-Liners: Write Concise, Eloquent Python Like a Professional (2020) by Christian Mayer
+- Cracking Codes with Python: An Introduction to Building and Breaking Ciphers (2018) by Al Sweigart
+- Impractical Python Projects: Playful Programming Activities to Make You Smarter (2018) by Lee Vaughan
+- Serious Python: Black-Belt Advice on Deployment, Scalability, Testing, and More (2018) by Julien Danjou

 Some More